 Ayurvedic physical treatments like abhyanga (oil massage) and basti (meditated enema) are very much helpful in relieving backache and correcting abnormalities.

 Kati basti is a special technique aimed at providing relief to the lower back using warm medicated oils, ghee or herbal decoctions when bathing the lower back (isolated by a “dam” of moist flour – black gram flour being preferred) for 20 to 50 minutes.
 The dough ring is about four to five inches in diameter and is placed on the back around the painful area.
 Usually it is applied to the lumbar-sacral area of the spine, which is a major site of vata.
 The warmed liquid is poured or swabbed onto the lower back in the dough ring.
 When the oil cools down, it is squeezed out with cotton gauze and the procedure is repeated several times.
 The indications for this therapy are backache, degenerative spine changes, compressed discs, osteoporosis, sciatica, hip pain, shoulder pain, and spinal cord compression.
 Most of the time, vata dosha is the cause of pain in this area, thus warm castor oil, or dashmula oil, work best for kati basti.
 Brahmi oil will heal nerve damage.
 St. John’s wart is not a typical Ayurvedic herb, but its nerve and connective tissue healing infused oil is ideal for kati basti.
-The healing properties of herbal oils used for this basti deeply clean and fortify the blood, strengthen muscle and connective tissues, and lubricate the joints.
+The healing properties of herbal oils used for this basti deeply clean and fortify the blood, strengthen muscle and connective tissues, ensure muscle recovery and lubricate the joints.
 Kati basti is likely to alleviate most types of low-back pain.